Lu-1023/CRIF-riboFinder/Estimation of dNdS/readme.md

 ```

 ##  <font size=6>step4 BLASTP for protein sequence of bg and cr   </font>
-Creating index of mus protein sequence and hg38 sequence was matched to the mus index by BLASTP.
+Creating index of protein sequence of mouse(mm10) or other species.These sequences were matched against human sequence by BLASTP.
+Example of using the tools are as below.

 ```shell
 makeblastdb -in mus_protein.fa -dbtype prot -out mus.index